The TPG Growth Team

 Sir Victor Blank

-Sir Victor has chaired a number of major U.K. based companies - Trinity Mirror which is the UK’s largest newspaper quoted publishing group; GUS plc (which owned Experian, Burberry, Argos, Homebase, Lewis’s Stores of South Africa) and Lloyds Banking Group which under his chairmanship became the largest U.K. retail banking group.
+Sir Victor's career encompasses 12½ years as a Partner of solicitors Clifford-Turner (now Clifford Chance); 17½ years as Managing Director, Chief Executive and Chairman of Charterhouse (including 8 years on the Board of the Royal Bank of Scotland); Chairman of Trinity Mirror which is the UK's largest newspaper quoted publishing group; Chairman of GUS plc which owned Experian, Burberry, Argos, Homebase and Lewis's Stores of South Africa; and Chairman of Lloyds Banking Group, which under his chairmanship became the largest U.K. retail banking group.
+Sir Victor Blank is a Senior Advisor in the U.K. to TPG Capital.

-Sir Victor is a British Business Ambassador, appointed under each of the last two administrations.
-He was a member of the Financial Reporting Council from 2002-2007, Chairman of the Industrial Development Advisory Board from 2000-2006 and the first external member of the Council of Oxford University.
-He has a wide range of other business, commercial and charitable interests.
+Sir Victor was a member of the Financial Reporting Council, Chairman of the Industrial Development Advisory Board and the first external member of the Council of Oxford University.

 Mr. Conde is a Senior Advisor to TPG Capital.